AhmadMsb90/test_repo/README.md

 This repository is built step by step in the tutorial.

 The line added to fetch changes ! done directly on GitHub...
+The second line added directly to do another fetch+merge!!